pydata/patsy/doc/formulas.rst

 Recall that our goal is to maintain two invariants: the design matrix column space should include the space associated with each term, and should avoid "structural redundancy", i.e. it should be full rank on at least some data sets.
-It's easy to see the this algorithm will never "lose" columns, since the only time it eliminates a subspace is when it has previously processed that exact subspace within the same design.
+It's easy to see the above algorithm will never "lose" columns, since the only time it eliminates a subspace is when it has previously processed that exact subspace within the same design.
 (So long as the subspace merging is correctly specified etc.;